jakemai0/jakemai0.github.io/content/posts/PetitPotam.md

 ```
 With the `/ptt` option, the returned TGT of DC$ would be imported into my current user session.
 \
-From here, a threat actor aim for the highest prize by dumping the AES256 encryption key of the krbtgt account to forge a Golden Ticket:
+From here, a threat actor can aim for the highest prize by dumping the AES256 encryption key of the krbtgt account to forge a Golden Ticket:
 Launch Mimikatz and dump the AES256 encryption key:
 ```
 # From mimikatz: